lintool/guide/writing-a-research-paper-with-me.md

 That is, go back through the entire paper and make sure the writing is consistent.
 For example, if in the introduction I use a particular phrase to describe a technique, then make sure the phrasing is propagated forward in the results section.
 See ["use consistent terminology"](https://github.com/lintool/guide/blob/master/writing-pet-peeves.md).

+## As the Deadline Approaches

+As the deadline approaches, the magnitude of changes should decrease, because the chances you'll make the paper worse increase.
+You've been working hard, haven't been getting enough sleep, you're tired, stressed out, etc. and this makes it likely you'll make a mistake.
+Say you've come up with a better way to tell your story, but it's two days before the deadline and it'll require major surgery on the paper (moving sections around, etc.).
+_Resist that urge._
+Chances are you'll leave out some major component accidentally (because you're not left with adequate time for proofreading) and end up making the narrative more confusing.

+The truth is that, close to the deadline, you're often agonizing over details that make epsilon difference with respect to acceptance probability.
+Do I add this sentence or take it out?
+Do I use this phrase in the intro or not?
+It likely doesn't matter: the effects of the decisions are far smaller than the variance due to reviewer assignment.
+So, don't stress over it.
+tl;dr &mdashl be careful not to make things worse.